by Sophia Young, owner of Content Studio and HRHQ contributor

 It has been proven that companies with a high level of employee retention are more financially and ethically successful.
 This is because they have a team of people who are loyal to the company and will work as hard as they can to make it successful.

-Business owners should take time to realize that while they may not be able to control everything that happens in their venture, they can have a major influence on how their employees feel about working for them.
+Business owners should take time to realise that while they may not be able to control everything that happens in their venture, they can have a major influence on how their employees feel about working for them.

 About the author